-Your resume will need a powerful introduction, solid metrics, a cutting-edge format, and yes, even a mention of your COVID-related skills.
+For a successful 2021 job search, your resume needs a powerful introduction, solid metrics, a cutting-edge format, and yes, even a mention of your COVID-related skills.

 Most employers will look briefly at the top of your resume… then follow your career history to see the dates of your jobs.
 Then they’ll look to see where you attended college.

 And they’ll wind up right back up at the top, especially if nothing piqued their interest!

 In 2021, the format, metrics, and personal brand message of your executive resume are more important than ever (the same is true for your 2022 resume).

 When you design a compelling document with clearly described accomplishments, you’ll be more likely to capture attention and land an interview.